Esmail-Jawabreh/reading-notes/ReadClasses/Read-Class-06.md

 # Class-06

-### Linked Lists
+### Ten Thousand Game 1
 <br>

 ### Random Module in Python

-#### he random module in Python provides a set of functions for generating random numbers and making random selections from sequences.
+#### the random module in Python provides a set of functions for generating random numbers and making random selections from sequences.
 These functions are useful in a variety of applications such as simulations, games, cryptography, and statistical analysis.

 #### To use the random module, you need to first import it using the import statement:
 ```